lucarin91/SR-seminar/slides.md

 - Security-as-a-Service approach for microservices

-- Conclusion
+- Conclusions

 ## Basic Definitions
-A **monolithic application** is a software composed of modules that are not independent from the application to which they belong.
+A **monolithic architecture ** is a software composed of modules that are not independent from the application to which they belong.

-A **microservice** is a minimal independent process interacting via messages.
+A **microservice** is a minimal independent process interacting with others via messages.

-A **microservice architecture** is a distributed application where all its modules are microservices.
+A **microservice architecture** is a distributed application where all modules are microservices.

 ## Microservice Architecture
-Communication is performed by **RESTful API** or **message broker** services.
+Communication is performed through **RESTful API** or **message brokering** services.

 Each microservice is **autonomous** and **domain specific**.

-They can be deployed as a single machine, virtual machine, container or process.
+They can be deployed on a single server, virtual machine, container or process.

 ### Advantages
 - Composability
-- Scaling
+- Scalability
 - Resilience
-- Technology Heterogeneity
+- Technology agnostic
-- Ease of Deployment
+- Ease of deployment